FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 For any given uuid, the most recent webhook received will contain the most up-to-date data.

- you can always retrieve the most recent details for a booking using the Retrive Bookings endpoint, [/endpoints.md#bookings](/endpoints.md#bookings):
+You can always retrieve the most recent details for a booking using the Retrive Bookings endpoint, [/endpoints.md#bookings](/endpoints.md#bookings):

     GET /companies/<shortname>/bookings/<Booking.uuid>/